 Application and Admission Information

-The departmental application will be uploaded as supplemental materials during the on-line admission process.
+The departmental application will be completed during the on-line admission process.

-Students who are admitted without a degree will receive a bachelor’s degree at completion of the first year.
+Students who are admitted without a degree will receive a bachelor’s degree upon completion of the first year of the program.

 Fall deadline: N/A

 - Minimum TOEFL scores: